totalAldo/asterisk_to_openai_rt/README.md

 # Asterisk to OpenAI Real-Time Integration

 This project connects Asterisk with OpenAI's real-time API to enable real-time voice interactions.
 It processes incoming audio from Asterisk SIP calls, sends it to OpenAI for processing, and streams the audio responses back to the caller seamlessly.
+(Please use headphones for testing, using speakers will constantly interrupt communication.)

 ## Features
 1. **Asterisk Integration**: